 No. Bonuses, though voluntarily paid on top of other compensation by your employer, are still considered wages in the eyes of the IRS.
 Bonuses are paid for past performance, with the hope that you will continue to work at that level.

-Once they have paid you, they can't take it back.
-This is...Read more »
+Once they have paid you, they can't take it back....Read more »

 The answer depends on the rental agreement and the condition of the property when your sister arrived.
 Does the agreement make any mention of the landlord storing anything on the property?
 Does the agreement use unusual language that says your sister was only renting the house and not the property...Read more »